 *Generally, pre-existing conditions are not covered under workers’ comp insurance.
 If you started a mining job with asthma, for instance, you are unlikely to be covered if your asthma worsens.

 The Texas Medical Association and Texas Department of Insurance have state-specific information and resources to help you classify and pursue a worker’s comp claim.
-Because occupational diseases are so complex and have a high standard of proof, you may benefit from a free consultation from The Law Offices of George P. Escobedo & Associates, PLLC.
+Because occupational diseases are so complex and have a high standard of proof, you may benefit from a free consultation from The Law Office of George P. Escobedo & Associates, PLLC.
 Our lawyer would be happy to chat with you at (210) 807-3178.